olivierjuanedf/ElectricSystemPlanning/README.md

 <details>
   <summary>Yes, I'm sure</summary>

-You have to install Python and Pycharm
+You have to install Python and ( Pycharm or VSCode )

 #### Python
 Install a compatible Python version from 3.9 to 3.12, avoid 3.13 and versions older than 3.9